neuroinformatics-unit/datashuttle/README.md

 ![datashuttle_figure_machines](https://github.com/neuroinformatics-unit/datashuttle/assets/29216006/51b65a6d-492a-4047-ae7b-16273b58e258)

-Datashuttle includes tools for automated generation and transfer of neuroscience project folders formatted to the [SWC-Blueprint specification](https://swc-blueprint.neuroinformatics.dev/).
+Datashuttle includes tools for automated generation and transfer of neuroscience project folders formatted to the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) specification.

 * Manage files across multiple data-collection computers by synchronising all data to with a centrally stored project.